Character Rerailment is what happens when a derailed character

 - Speedball's infamous transition from wacky comic relief to self-hating atoner in Civil War has been undone, redone, and partially undone again as different writers debate over the character.
 As of Heroic Age, he's still haunted by his memories, but he's slowly recovering.

 - In Transformers: All Hail Megatron Prowl, the normally level-headed second in command, reveals a darker side, and shows him as a schemer doing what may be unethical but necessary to win the war (here having the mind of a respected soldier altered to serve his purposes).
 In The Transformers IDW his personality does a 180 and he becomes a self-sacrificial maverick, tries to save a Decepticon, and acts like the kind of rule-breaker he previously hated, this carries over to Infestation, but not to the concurrent Transformers: Last Stand of the Wreckers wherein he manipulated many events behind the story.
 Transformers: Robots In Disguise has Prowl revert to his scheming, being more irrational and hot-headed, but still bending the rules for what he feels is the greater good.
 He remarks that his actions in the previous series were irrational and brought on by too much trust.
+He's caught in an Armed with Canon tug-of-war and prone to repeatedly deciding that he was wrong during the previous writer's take on him and should have stayed like the writer before that had him.

 - Fan Fic Sporkings sometimes have the characters derailed in the fic comment on what the character would have actually done in whatever situation the fic describes.